 The crown jewel of London Town's historic area.
-On the National Register of Historic Landmarks, the William Brown House is available to visit via guided tour during weekdays at 10:30am, 1pm and 3pm or self-guided with costumed interpreters available during weekend hours.
+On the National Register of Historic Landmarks, the William Brown House has a free virtual tour!

-Reconstructed on its archaeological footprint, the Lord Mayor's Tenement would have been rented to London Town's lower-class workers.
-Visit our events page for our next hearth cooking demonstrations in the Lord Mayor's Tenement.
+Reconstructed on its archaeological footprint, the Tenement would have been rented to London Town's lower-class workers.
+Visit our events page for our next hearth cooking demonstrations in the Tenement.

 This exhibit, in the bottom floor of our Visitor Center, orients visitors to the history of the site and shares the archaeology findings that were uncovered by the Anne Arundel County Archaeological Lab.